-And tell me why does nature demand when affection is in operation, close contact and presence of the two souls?
-Philoso phers tell you that dynamic force of light heat and everthing else, is inversely according to the square of the distance.
-The near er an armature is placed to a horse shoe magnet the stronger is the attraction.
-When old friends meet there is a grasp of hands a shock of psychic force is discharged into each other.
+And tell me why does nature demand, when affection is in operation, close contact and presence of the two souls?
+Philosophers tell you that dynamic force of light, heat and everthing else, is inversely accord-ing to the square of the distance.
+The nearer an armature is placed to a horse-shoe magnet the stronger is the attraction, old friends meet there is a grasp of hands, a shock of psychic force is discharged into each other.
+What kind of a father and each other.
 What kind of a father and mother would they be who saying they love their children, yet never touch or clasp them?
-What kind of lovers are they who never embrace?
+What kind of lovers are they who never embrace.

-Who has not noticed that when two or more persons become confined together exclusively for a long while, how stale their souls become to each other and now like a fresh breath, or a pure breeze coming into a confined room, is the advent of a new person.
+Who has not noticed that when two or more persons become confined together ex-clusively for a long while, how stale their souls become to each other and how like a fresh breath, or a pure breeze coming into a confined room, is the advent of a new person.
 I recollect seeing a cartoon in a funny publication, illustrating this principle.
 It was of a couple by the sea side during the expiration of their honey moon.
-He was thing much his back souching and the was lying upon his back smoking, and she was a little distance sitting upon a rock dejectedly making marks with her parasol in the sand.
+He was lying upon his back smoking, and she was at a little distance sitting upon a rock dejectedly making marks with her parasol in the sand.
 She says, "Joe, wouldn't it be refreshing to have a friend drop in on us?"
-He answers, "Yes, or Egad, even an enemy."
-I don't know that there is much illustration in this little phenomenon, except as to illustrate the wear and tear of the materiality in the mind while in bodily compass.
+Ie answers, "Yes, or Egad, even an enemy. don't know that there is much illustration in this little phenomenon, except as to illustrate the wear and tear of the materiality in the mind while in bodily compass.

 Every speaker and actor knows that there is an electric communication between him and the audience, and among the audience, that tells him infallibly whether they are all in rapport or not.
-You know it is almost impossible to enjoy a good play or a good speech in a small audience.
+You know it is al-most impossible to enjoy a good play or a good speech in a small audience.
 That is because there is less aggregate volume of soul to act and re-act upon the individual soul.
-The greater enthusiasm of a large soul.
-The greater enthusiasm of a large crowd over a small one, is proverbial; sometimes where the mass is large, its volume transcends all judgment and carries the strongest intellects away into automatic demonstrations.
-This is illustrated in religious and political excitements, in war, public fears, prejudices and fashions.
-This mental infection could not probably occur if individual minds were mere abstractideas or consciousness.
-Social influences are subor consciousness.
+The greater enthusiasm of a large erowd aver a small one, is proverbial; some-times where the mass is large, its volume transcends all judgment and carries the strongest intellects away into automatic demonstrations.
+This is flustrated in re-ligious and political expitements, in-war, public fears, prejudities and fashions.
+This mental inrection could not probably occur if individual minds were mere abstract ideas or consciousness.
 Social influences are substantial infections of mind like the infection of disease.

-Then again in business the following mysterious fact has been noted: One man will make a business, compel custom, increase his power of attraction over the public, get rich and the most acute observer cannot tell how he does it, while another man every way his superior in intelligence, character, energy, capital and social standing, will utterly fail.
+Then again in business the following mysterious fact has been noted: One man will make a business, compel custom, increase his power of attraction over the pub-lic, get rich and the most acute observer cannot tell how he does it, white another man every way his superior in intelligence, character, energy, capital and social stand-ing, will utterly fall.
 The difference lies in the active soul dynamic force that is used as an unseen energy.